 Shot of volumetric flask containing the blank solution.
 AUTHORS: Please ensure to label all flasks accordingly

-Quantitatively measure the selected elements against the calibration curve [1].
+Perform the quantitative analysis of the selected elements in samples based on the calibration curve methodology [1].

 SCREEN: The quantitively measurements of the elements are being seen, against a calibration curve.